ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ## After The Merge {#after-the-merge}

 This will signal the end of proof-of-work for Ethereum and start the era of a more sustainable, eco-friendly Ethereum.
+Learn more about [Ethereum energy consumption](/energy-consumption/).

 This will also set the stage for further scalability upgrades not possible under proof-of-work, bringing Ethereum one step closer to achieving the full scale, security and sustainability outlined in its [Ethereum vision](/upgrades/vision/).

 ## Misconceptions about The Merge {#misconceptions}